We want you to join the Lassiter Orchestra!

 Can I still take advanced classes like honors/AP and survive HS?

 Yes!
-Most current orchestra students are in advanced placement courses and are able to manage everything.
+Most current orchestra students take quite a few advanced placement courses and are able to manage everything.
 In fact, many students will tell you that orchestra is a relaxing break from the rigors of academic classes!

 What if I’m not the strongest player?
 Should I play in high school?

+Yes!
 There is a place for you in the Lassiter Orchestra!
 With four ability-based classes we have the ability to differentiate and provide a great experience regardless of your playing level, drive, or desire.
 This is one of the advantages of ability-based classes over grade-based.
-We have students in all grades in each of our classes.
+Concert Orchestra is the on-level course for Freshmen, Philharmonia is the on-level course for upperclassment, and Sinfonia/Chamber are the audition-based courses.

 What are the different orchestra levels at Lassiter?